 Physical Therapy Colleges in Miami, FL with Degree Program Info

 The Miami area has 4 colleges that offer physical therapy programs.
-Learn about the programs, admission info and program requirements for 3 of these schools to make an informed education decision.
+Learn about the programs, admission info and program requirements for 3 of these schools, all within 15 miles of downtown, and make an informed education decision.

 |University of Miami||Miami-Dade College||Florida International University|